Home / Glossary / Latinx

 “Terms used by some as gender-neutral alternatives to Latino or Latina.
 Some prefer *Latine* — or less commonly, *Latin@* — to *Latinx*.
 Defer to an individual's use and do not apply it to those who do not self-describe with it.”

-TJA groups Latinx and Latine under one entry, notes the rising preference for Latine among some communities, and applies strict self-identification deferral — never apply either to someone who doesn't use it for themselves.
+TJA groups Latinx and Latine under one entry, notes that some prefer Latine (or, less commonly, Latin@) to Latinx, and applies strict self-identification deferral — never apply either to someone who doesn't use it for themselves.

 Context data